LabSound/LabSound/README.md

 # Building

 Users of LabSound are expected to compile LabSound from source.
-All dependencies are included as source, though libnyquist is a submodule so it is recommended that new users clone the repository with the `--recursive` option.
+While most dependencies are included as code in the repository, libnyquist is bundled as a git submodule so it is recommended that new users clone the repository with the `--recursive` option.

 # Examples